01-Life/opencv455-rk3588-arm64/README.md

 # opencv455-rk3588-arm64
 build opencv455 on rk3588 libs and shell ;
+no cuda ;no snmp

 echo ""